Handling highly correlated genes in prediction analysis of genomic studies: Methods

-The value of the dendrogram-cutting threshold controls ``how strong the correlation is needed to group two genes".
-One of the hardest problems in unsupervised learning is to decide upon the best value of the common threshold to cut dendrograms of all pre-grouped subsets, since there is often no known information (like labels in supervised learning) to guide such a choice.
-In our special situation, we have a perfect solution by combining unsupervised learning with supervised learning.
-We consider many candidate threshold values for cutting the dendrogram.
-Each candidate value corresponds to one grouping rule and a fitted Elastic Net model based on the grouped genes.
-This creates a one-to-one correspondence between a threshold value and the performance of the final prediction of cell phenotypes.
-We use $10$-fold cross-validation to compare the prediction performance (e.g. AUC statistics for binary outcomes and MSE statistics for continuous outcomes) of the Elastic Net models corresponding to the candidate threshold values.
-The threshold value corresponding to the winner prediction model is used as the best threshold value to cut dendrograms generated from the hierarchical clustering.
-The best threshold leads to the final results for gene grouping.
-At last, we fit the Elastic Net model using the grouped genes to obtain the final prediction model.
+For each subset, the hierarchical clustering algorithm produces a tree-like dendrogram from the bottom (leaves) to the top (root) to represent the correlation structure of genes.
+The genes closer to the bottom are more correlated.
+To group highly correlated genes, we trim the trees with a threshold and assign the genes within the same cut branch as one cluster.
+The trimming threshold controls the strength of the correlation is required to group two genes, so we need a consistent dissimilarity threshold to trim all the trees.
+There are no commonly accepted best criteria to decide upon the threshold to cut dendrograms in unsupervised learning.
+There is no known information (like labels in supervised learning) to guide such decisions.
+However, we figured out a perfect solution for determining the threshold by combining unsupervised learning with supervised learning in our situation.
+We consider many candidate thresholds for cutting the dendrograms.
+Each candidate value corresponds to one grouping rule and leads to a fitted Elastic Net model based on the grouped genes, creating a one-to-one correspondence between a threshold value and the performance of the final prediction of cell phenotypes.
+We use $10$-fold cross-validation to compare the prediction performance (e.g. AUC statistics for binary outcomes and MSE statistics for continuous outcomes) of the Elastic Net models associated with those candidate thresholds.
+The threshold associated with the winner prediction model is treated as the best one, and we use that threshold to obtain the final gene grouping.
+At last, we fit the Elastic Net model using the grouped genes to get the final prediction model.
+In short, we consider the tree trimming threshold as equivalent to a parameter of Elastic net models and use cross-validation to select its best value.
+We summarize our proposed method in Algorithm~\ref{alg2}.